LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/02-creating-classes/README.md

 #endif
 ```

 Basically it does as the directives state.
-If the label `_HEADER_POINT_` has not yet been defined, then define it, include the class definition and end it.
+If the label `POINT_H` has not yet been defined, then define it, include the class definition and end it.
 If the label has already been defined then the class definition is not included anymore.
 The label can be chosen freely by the developer.

 These include guards are **only of importance for the preprocessor**, therefore they are prefixed with a hashtag `#`.